carpentries-incubator/reproducible-publications-quarto/_episodes/03-rmarkdown-file.md

 ![First knit choose filename](../fig/03-knit-filename.PNG)

-This is how our hmtl document will render after clicking the knit button and choosing a file name:
+This is how our html document will render after clicking the knit button and choosing a file name:
 ![Knit html output](../fig/03-knit-echoTRUE.PNG)

-> ## CHALLENGE 3.1 - [Fix me] Create a new challenge
-> Can you deduce what the echo=TRUE option stands for?
->> ## Solution
->> The echo=TRUE piece is knitr syntax that sets a global default for the whole paper.
-This piece of code specifically, `echo=TRUE`, tells the rmd document to display the R code that generates the plots & analysis when the rmd document is rendered by hitting the "knit" button.
->> Don't worry too much about this now, we'll learn more about this syntax in the Knitr Syntax episodes.
-> {: .solution}
-{: .challenge}

 ## Finding and Applying Existing Templates